-Can't Connect to Live Agent
+Can't Connect to Chat

-If you can't make a successful connection from your app, even when an agent is standing by, then review how you've set up your Live Agent implementation.
+If you can't make a successful connection from your app, even when an agent is standing by, review how you've set up your chat implementation.

 SOS Network Troubleshooting Guide

 If you can't connect with an SOS agent from your app, you have network connectivity issues, possibly related to your firewall or proxy.